Bible Verses

 Meaning: When you feel uncertain, remember that you are part of something unshakeable.
 Let this truth fill you with peace and confidence, knowing that you are deeply loved and supported.

-10 Bible Verses on Superstition and False Prophets
+10 Bible Verses About Discernment, Deception, and False Signs

 31) Matthew 24:24